craigbcole/prompt-library/README.md

-# Grok Imagine Prompt Library
+# Prompt Library for Imagine

 A free, private Chrome/Brave extension that automatically saves every prompt and generation from Grok Imagine.